-Welcome aboard the William James, Stratford Waterways Information Centre for Stratford-Upon-Avon, the River Avon and surrounding areas.
-SWIC is based in the Bancroft Basin in Stratford.
+Welcome aboard the William James, Waterways Welcome Centre for the River Avon and surrounding areas.
 The boat is open through the summer months and provides information for tourists, locals and boaters such as leaflets, tourist information, gifts and souvenirs.

 The William James is a toll station for Avon Navigation Trust where boaters can use the on-board iPad to purchase short term licences for the River Avon navigation if unable to purchase before arrival.